ilgooz/service-slack/README.md

 Output key: **success**

-Result when everything is fine
+Result when everything is as expected

 | **key** | **type** | **description** |
 | --- | --- | --- |